 - 5 tablespoon Unsalted Butter (melted)

-- 32 oz Cream Cheese (softened to room temperature and cut into small cubes)
+- 32 oz Cream Cheese (softened to room temperature)

 - 1 ½ cup Light Brown Sugar (firmly packed)